Ford Puma Review: Stylish, Smart and Ready for Everyday Life

 BlueCruise is coming to the Ford Puma

-A major new addition to https://www.rivervale.co.uk/car/leasing/ford line-up is the arrival of BlueCruise, the company’s hands-free, eyes-on driving system.
-It has been approved across 16 European markets and will be available on selected new Puma and Puma Gen-E models from spring 2026.
+A major new addition to the Ford lineup is BlueCruise, the hands-free, eyes-on driving system.
+Approved across 16 European markets, it will be available on select Puma and Puma Gen-E models from spring 2026.

 Practicality and running costs